MinHackerz/viralnewsAI/README.md

 - **Run the Script**:
   - Run the script using PyCharm's run configuration or directly from the terminal within PyCharm.

+## GitHub Actions Automation

+This project includes GitHub Actions workflows to automate posting:

+1. **Setting Up GitHub Actions**:
+   - See [GITHUB_SETUP.md](GITHUB_SETUP.md) for detailed instructions on configuring GitHub Actions
+   - You must add your API keys as GitHub repository secrets

+2. **Automation Schedule**:
+   - By default, the workflow runs every hour
+   - You can modify the schedule in `.github/workflows/main.yaml`

+3. **Troubleshooting**:
+   - If you encounter environment variable errors, verify your GitHub secrets are correctly set up
+   - Check the GitHub Actions logs for detailed error information

 ## Sample Output